Our student handbook provides a comprehensive review of the Bachelor of Science in Speech, Language, and Hearing Sciences.

 Undergraduate Academic Advising and Transfer Student Advising:

-Appointments are available by contacting our academic advisor, Lindsay Morrell, at email@example.com, to set up an appointment.
+Appointments are available with our academic advisor, Andrea Palacio, at Trellis

 Students can also learn more about the profession by talking with individual faculty members.
-Call (520) 621-1644 to make an appointment.
+Call (520) 621-1644 to make an appointment with faculty.